MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ## Step 2: Create the view

-In this step, you'll add a view to the entity you created in Step 1.
+In this step, you'll add a view to the entity that you created in Step 1.
 The view will include the same fields you added to the new entity.

 Rules for the view include the following: